The Plan provides for an Income Continuance after you have exhausted the benefits provided under the Wage Indemnity section.

 - More than 10 years of membership in Local 213 IBEW.

-- Members with less than 10 years of membership will be prorated according to their number of years in Local 213 IBEW.
+- Members with less than 10 years of membership will be prorated according to the number of years active in the Welfare Plan.

 - You must have been a member of the Local 213 Electrical Workers’ Welfare Plan for 48 of the past 60 months.